 The rules are easy to grasp, but the scenario needs careful study.
 The ‘plug and play’ aspect of the seven scenarios (or scenes) makes the whole scenario easier to organise, but the individual scenes are fairly detailed and require preparation.

 Is it worth it?

-SINS: Deadly City is a prequel to SINS, which means that it does not present the world described in the SINS core rulebook.
-Technically, this means that in parts, SINS: Deadly City is not a quick-start for the roleplaying game except in a mechanical sense as it shows off the rules.
-However, SINS: Deadly City is not a poor prequel, preparing as it does the players and their characters for the Post Apocalyptic world of SINS.
+SINS: Dead City is a prequel to SINS, which means that it does not present the world described in the SINS core rulebook.
+Technically, this means that in parts, SINS: Dead City is not a quick-start for the roleplaying game except in a mechanical sense as it shows off the rules.
+However, SINS: Dead City is not a poor prequel, preparing as it does the players and their characters for the Post Apocalyptic world of SINS.

 Where can you get it?